JSFoundation/TAC/Project-Lifecycle.md

 ### Approved Licenses

-At this time, the Foundation's approved licenses include MIT, BSD or Apache2.
+The Foundation, by default, will accept the Apache2 license for any project joining the Foundation.
 Other licenses may be accepted on a case-by-case basis.

 ### Admittance